Frequently Asked Questions

-An emcee is a Master Of Ceremonies.
-I will announce all the traditional highlights such as introducing the bridal party or Bar / Bat Mitzvah, etc, first dances, toasts, cutting of cake and / or candle lighting, and bouquet and garter toss.
-Essentially, I act as a host to your guests, a la Jay Leno, David Letterman, or Ed Sullivan
+An emcee (MC) is a Master Of Ceremonies.
+I will announce all the traditional highlights such as introducing the Bridal Party or Bar / Bat Mitzvah, etc, first dances, toasts, cutting of cake and / or candle lighting, and bouquet and garter toss.
+Essentially, I act as a host to your guests, a la Tom Bergeron, Ryan Seacrest, or Ed Sullivan.

 That would be me.
 I will coordinate with these professionals for the traditional highlights, and let them know when I will be making these announcements.

 No way.
 You pay only for the scheduled time that appears on the contract to play music.
 I will arrive earlier than the contracted time to set up plus stay later than the contracted time for removal.

 One 6 foot long table is requested, but NOT REQUIRED.
 One exclusive electrical outlet for sound, another exclusive line if extra lighting is required.

 The DJ AREA should be positioned directly ABUT/adjacent to the dance floor, designated dance area, or vicinity deemed to be the "point of focus".

 Jemstar Entertainment can be contracted as soon as you have a date.
 It is not uncommon for Brides and Mitzvah Moms to reserve my services at least a year in advance.

 Haven't found a venue yet?
 The location can be called in a few weeks prior to your date without having to be named in your Agreement.

 The important thing is to get your occasion confirmed.